CJL89/MPC/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+## Description of the model.
+The model is based from the classroom quizzes or lessons.
+1st - Calculated the state:
+x, y, psi, v, cte, epsi.

+2nd - Calculated the actuators:
+delta, a

+3rd - Updated equations:
+pred_x, pref_y, pred_psi, pred_v, pred_cte, pred_epsi.

+## The reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
+Additionally the student details the previous values tried.
+The time steps were from trial and error.
+I started from 20 and went all the way down to 10 and chose 10% for the duration of the time steps.